AdaptOver: Adaptive Overshadowing Attacks in Cellular Networks: AdaptOver

 \subsubsection{AdaptOver: Uplink DoS}

 AdaptOver first learns from the adaptive phase which connection procedure the UE will use.
-In most cases, this is going to be a service request procedure, in which case the \texttt{Service Request} sent by the UE will be overshadowed with one containing an invalid MAC.
-This will prompt the MME to reply with a \texttt{Service Reject} \#9, prompting the UE to start an attach procedure to immediately re-connect.
+In most cases, this is going to be a service request procedure, in which case the \texttt{Service Request} sent by the UE will be overshadowed with one containing an invalid MAC in the short message authentication code field of the \ac{nas} header.
+According to TS24.301, this will prompt the MME to reply with a \texttt{Service Reject} \#9, prompting the UE to start an attach procedure to immediately re-connect.
 Note that in this re-attachment, the UE will use a random connection identifier; thus, AdaptOver is not able to link it to the previously used TMSI with 100\% confidence.

 If AdaptOver recognizes the connection to be an attachment procedure, it will overshadow the \texttt{Attach Request} sent by the UE with one containing an IMSI that is blocked in the network, resulting in an \texttt{Attach Reject} with cause value \# 8.
 Upon receiving the \texttt{Attach Reject} \#8, the UE will enter a DoS state and not try to re-connect for $\geq$ 12 hours.
 Figure \ref{fig:dos_ul} shows the attack procedure.